rupeshtiwari/rupeshtiwari.github.io/_posts/2022-06-18-guideline-to-become-senior-developer.md

 1- Task to work on `Components`
 2- Task to work on `Services & Composition (if required)`
 3- Task to work on `DATA + In-Memory Api`

+## Should you take a 3 pointer story in your 2 week sprint?

+Entire team should think on this and reply.
+Don't hesitate to dis-agree with me and feel-free to give your opinion.

+As per my believe don't take any story which is at the higher end of 3 points. ( when you think it is 3-4 or 3-5 pointer stories).

+If one person thinks every story is 2 or 3 points which is okay.
+However, the rest of the members should think that one person is not going to code all the stories.
+Therefore, You should also think that you are going to code the story and do  your estimation.

+Keep in mind every use case has 3 part by default:
+- Build Client
+- Build Server
+- Integrate

+You should do a staggered deployment to QA.
+Deploy something on Thursday.
+An entire story by Next week Monday max to max if it is a 3 pointer.
+Otherwise by Friday if it is 2 pointers.

+3 pointer stories which are higher 3 points above 3 points are mostly stories which we are not able to deliver or we end up working late night and delivery by WEDNESDAY.
+We should avoid these types of stories to reduce STRESS and LATE night work.
+And bad quality code.

+Therefore, either you split those 3-4 or 3-5 point stories.
+While splitting whether it is testable or not testable that should not matter according to me.
+As far as development team can write TDD and develop the piece of work and deploy to QA.
+It should be okay.
+Finally when we do the Integration story that time Business can see and TEST.

 ## Conclusion